How to Write a Small Business Plan

 Explain your funding request

-Funding request in a business plan is an outline of your business’ funding needs.
+A funding request in a business plan is an outline of your business’ funding needs.
 It is a proposal to obtain financial support from potential investors or lenders.
-Types of funding include loans, equity and grants.
+Types of funding include loans, equity, and grants.
 Be specific on what type of funding your business needs.

 Explain how you plan to use the capital that you are going to raise.
 Include also a timeline for additional funding that you will need to complete other business projects.
 When writing your request for funding, describe the future financial strategic plan of your business.

 In a small business plan, a funding request should be accompanied by a summary of your business.
-Show its current financial situation such as assets and liabilities.
-Include also the financial projections such as future cash flows outlook.
+Show its current financial situation, such as assets and liabilities.
+Include also the financial projections, such as the future cash flow outlook.

 Write the executive summary